 A common source of confusion with color are words “tint,” “shade” and “tone.”
 People in general, and sometimes even those dealing with color professionally, use these words very loosely to describe any variation of color.

 Colors like pure red or green are rarely used in the creating a color scheme.
 Black, white or gray paint can be added to any pure color paint in order to change its characteristic in a specific way.
 The words “tint,” “shade” and “tone” are technical terms that describe each particular kind of change.

 Tint – A color that has been lightened by adding white.
 For example, adding white to red makes pink.
 Thus you may say that pink is a tint of red.
 The word “tint” is often used also to describe the action of adding any colorant to the paint base.
 This use of the word “tint” would be correct, with regards to our technical definition, if we were mixing a color with the white paint base.
 The thing is – not all of the paint bases are white, and this can make such use of this word a bit misleading.
-Don’t get me wrong, I am not knocking the popular definition of “tint”, I am just pointing out the difference between the popular definition and the technical definition, which is the one that we will be using here in our talking about decorating with color.
+Don’t get me wrong, I am not knocking the popular definition of “tint”, I am just pointing out the difference between the popular definition and the technical definition, which is the one that we will be using here in talking about decorating with color.

 Shade – A color that has been darkened by addition of black.
 For example, adding black to green makes a shade of green, such as forest green.
-Brown is a really deep a shade of orange.
+Brown is really just a deep shade of orange.
 Navy is a shade of blue, which is made by adding black to blue.
 However, people will often use the word “shade” to mean any color variation.
-They will ask for a lighter shade of yellow, when what they really looking for is a tint (yellow diluted by white).
+They will ask for a lighter shade of yellow, when what they are really looking for is a tint (yellow diluted by white).

 Tone – A color with some gray added.
 Adding gray will result in the color being muted, or toned down, without making it too much lighter or darker.
 We can gray out a color to a point where only a tiny hint of it remains.
 I have heard people say that they want a green with a tint of gray and then be pointing to a toned down green.